RaptorSDS/KL200/README.md

     Mode 0: Relay activates when there is induction.
     Mode 1: Relay deactivates when there is induction.

+### its not possible to use both uart and relay same time because both use TX of Sensor

 ## Features

 - Change sensor settings such as baud rate, LED mode, and relay mode.